bauerbrett/AzureDefenderVulnerabilities/README.md

 - Give it your OpenAI API key.
 - Select "subscription" ***Note: management groups are not working.
 I could not get them to work with the API even though the API allows it as a option.
 So as of now you will need to just use a subscription to run it.
 - Enter subscription ID.
-- Wait a few seconds and it will shoot a excel document out of all the Defender vulnerabilities in your subscription.
+- Wait a few seconds and it will shoot an excel document out with all the Defender for Cloud vulnerabilities in your subscription.